peacedudegregoryks/Official-SBC-SocialBenefitCoin/README.md

 # The Social Benefit Coin Smart contract

-Was written by Gregory Kennedy(Salemi), well actually I had help, I combined the best code from the best most secure open source projects I love and played with it.
+Was written by Gregory Kennedy(Salemi), well actually I had help, I combined the best code from the best most secure open source projects I love and played with it, still playing with it today June 15th, some ajv issues.

 # Social Benefit Coin Smart contract gratitude.